iamMwirigi/phase-1-challenge-Flatdango/README.md

 # Instalation
 To use this repo on your machine requires some simple steps

-## Alternative One
-Open a terminal / command line interface on your computer

-Clone the repo by using the following:

-git clone:

-  git@github.com:Darylcosm0/project-code-challenge-3.git

-  Be patient as it creates a copy on your local machine for you.
-- Change directory to the repo folder

-  cd project-code-challenge-3

-  (Optional) Open it in Visual Studio Code

-    code .

-(Alternate Option) Open it in any editor of your choice.

-Hurray!
-You are one step closer to being as intelligent as Einstein.

 # Running the application
 To run the application, you can use the following steps to run the app.